eriskooo/pokus-ewg/README.md

 http://localhost:8080/q/swagger-ui
 ```

-Note: If you want Swagger UI to be available via Ingress as well, you can add another path in `helm/ingress.yaml` (e.g., `/q/` or `/q/swagger-ui`) pointing to the same service.
-Consider security implications — in production Swagger UI is often not published via Ingress.
+Note: The repository currently exposes `/q` through the Ingress so health endpoints are reachable.
+If you also want to expose Swagger UI, access it at `http://<INGRESS_HOST>/q/swagger-ui` (consider securing it in production).